ChocoMeow/Sonify/ReadMe.md

 ### Frontend Setup

-1. Navigate to the frontend directory if separated, or work within your monorepo structure.
+1. Navigate to the frontend directory.
 2. Install dependencies:

    ```bash